Tom Pope

-Thomas John Pope (born 27 August 1985) is an English semi-professional footballer who plays as a centre forward for club Kidsgrove Athletic where he holds the role of joint player-manager.
+Thomas John Pope (born 27 August 1985) is an English former professional footballer and manager.
+As a player, he was a centre forward, scoring over 216 goals in over 721 games.

 A Crewe Alexandra Academy graduate, he turned professional with the club in 2005 after impressing at non-League side Biddulph Victoria in 2004–05.
 He was loaned out to Conference North sides Lancaster City and Stafford Rangers in 2005–06, before he spent 2006–07 on loan at Barrow, also of the Conference North.
 He established himself in the Crewe first-team picture in 2007–08 before becoming the club's top scorer in 2008–09 with ten League One goals.
 He became Rotherham United's joint-record signing when he made a £150,000 move to the Yorkshire club in June 2009.
 He scored five goals in the 2009–10 campaign before he was loaned out to Port Vale in January 2011.

 The loan was made permanent in time for the start of the 2011–12 season.
 He scored 33 goals and was voted League Two Player of the Year as he helped the club to secure promotion out of League Two in 2012–13.
 He was voted Port Vale's Player of the Year in 2013 and 2014.
 He signed with Bury in June 2015 and remained with the club for two seasons before rejoining Port Vale.
 He claimed the club's Player of the Year award for a record third time in 2018, and the following year, he became the second-highest goalscorer in the club's history.
 He scored 115 goals in 343 league and cup appearances before leaving the club in May 2021.
 He was released at the end of the 2020–21 season and went on to play for Congleton Town.
 He captained Congleton to a Cheshire Senior Cup and NWCL Challenge Cup double in 2023.
 He moved on to Witton Albion in July 2023 and won the Mid Cheshire District FA Senior with the club in his first season.
 He rejoined Hanley Town in May 2024 and moved on to Kidsgrove Athletic five months later.
+He managed Kidsgrove from February 2025 to August 2026.